For Authors

 Details

-Title: Use style CHI title.
-Keep it short.
-(125 characters incl. spaces is absolute maximum).
+Title: Use style CHI Paper Title A. Keep it short.
+(125 characters including spaces is the absolute maximum).

-Authors: Use style CHI authors.
-Include only the author(s)' names (full first names) and follow the grammar of the author line in the template.
-Authors' contact information is listed in the endmatter of the book, and we ask you to give this information for at least one author of your paper at the end of your paper.
-Give as much detail as you wish [names, PE/P.Eng, company, address, tel,email].
-Do not include this information in the front page of your paper, where only the authors' names appear.
+Authors: Use style CHI Author A. Include only the author(s)' names (full first names) and follow the grammar of the author line in the template.
+Authors' contact information is listed at the end of the paper, and we ask you to provide this information for at least one author.
+Provide as much detail as you wish [names, PE/P.Eng., company, address, tel., email].
+Do not include this information in the Author section of your paper.

 Margins: The correct margins are set in the paper template and should not be adjusted.